godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 ------------

 Tilemaps are a simple and quick way to make 2D game levels.
-Basically, you start with bunch of reference tiles (or pieces) that can be put in a grid, as many times each as desired:
+Basically, you start with bunch of reference tiles (or pieces) that can be put on a grid, as many times each as desired - think of it like a map editor:

 .. image:: img/tilemap.png